ArroyoLabs/erdiko-wordpress/README.md

 **3. Copy the default theme**

 We even included a sample theme that is bootstrap based.
-Copy the files from your vendor folder vendor/erdiko/wordpress/app/themes/ and vendor/erdiko/wordpress/public/themes/ into your app/themes/ and public/themes folder respectively.
+Copy the files from your vendor folder vendor/erdiko/wordpress/app/themes/ and vendor/erdiko/wordpress/public/default/themes/ into your app/themes/ and public/default/themes folder respectively.

-Theme is based on a [Start Bootstrap](https://startbootstrap.com/template-overviews/clean-blog/) theme.
+Theme is based on css from the [Start Bootstrap](https://startbootstrap.com/template-overviews/clean-blog/) theme.

 **4. Add a symlink for the uploaded files (optional)**